How to trade

 Did you know?
 While short selling stocks is most commonly talked about, you can actually short sell a range of financial markets, including currencies, commodities, indices and bonds.

-When you short sell with contracts for difference (CFDs) you’ll be agreeing to exchange the difference between the price at which you sold the asset, and the price at which you bought it back.
+When you decide to short sell with City Index, you’ll be using contracts for difference (CFDs).
+Essentially, you’re agreeing to exchange the difference between the price at which you sold the asset, and the price at which you bought it back.

 What does a short trade mean in practice?